LMS Requirements: An Ultimate Checklist

 Mobile learning

 If you’re going to train sales representatives or other employees who are always on the move, your learning content should look great on all mobile devices.
-At the very least, you need an LMS that supports fully responsive courses that adapt to the screen size of any device.
+At the very least, you need an LMS that supports fully responsive courses that adapt to the screen size of mobile devices.

 The ideal solution is a platform with a mobile app that allows learners to take courses offline.
-The latter will be especially helpful to those who travel a lot and need access to training materials while on airplanes or in other places with a ‘low-to-no’ internet connection.
+The latter will be especially helpful to those who travel a great deal and need access to courses on mobile devices while on airplanes or in other places with little or no internet connection.

 Gamification

-By getting points and rewards for completed tasks, learners become even more deeply involved in a training program and are encouraged to succeed.
-Most vendors have taken this trend on board and added gamification elements to their LMS: points, awards, ratings, badges, and more.
+By receiving points and rewards for completed tasks, learners become even more deeply involved in corporate training programs and are encouraged to succeed.
+Most LMS vendors have taken this trend seriously and have added gamification elements to their LMSs: points, awards, ratings, badges, and more.

 If you want to motivate your employees and increase learner engagement with the help of game mechanics, choose an LMS with gamification.

 “When choosing an LMS, consider which options are especially important for you and which ones are not a big deal.
 For example, if you are an academy or a university that depends on grades and regular assessments, you will need a comprehensive LMS with a robust grading system and maximum security.
 On the other hand, if you are a company that just needs skill-based training or information delivery, you may not need a comprehensive grading system.
-Also, you may be interested in an LMS that is mobile friendly and easy to use to facilitate training for your employees.
+You might also be interested in an LMS that’s mobile friendly and easy to use to facilitate corporate training for your employees.”

 Things to Do Before Choosing an LMS